 These changes not only impact the way people formulate their queries but also influence the structure of SERPs.
 Consequently, SEO practices must adapt to these evolving dynamics.

 At its core, SEO has always been about improving the user experience.
-Technical SEO remains essential for every webpage, as shortcuts in user experience can put a page at a disadvantage compared to its competitors.
+Technical SEO remains essential for every web page, as shortcuts in user experience can put a page at a disadvantage compared to its competitors.
 In a search environment where the main answer displayed holds significant importance, the pressure to ensure accuracy is immense.
-Search engines, like Google, can prioritize Core Web Vitals and other signals — such as review data — as they contribute to building trust in a webpage.
+Search engines, like Google, can prioritise Core Web Vitals and other signals – such as review data – as they contribute to building trust in a web page.

-There has been a lot of discussion about leveraging the power of generative AI systems like ChatGPT, BingChat, and SGE to optimize SEO strategies.
-This extends beyond content generation to include tasks such as identifying relevant keywords, analyzing competitor websites, optimizing links, code, and HTML tags, and assessing performance.
+There has been a lot of discussion about leveraging the power of generative AI systems like ChatGPT, BingChat and SGE to optimise SEO strategies.
+This extends beyond content generation to include tasks such as identifying relevant keywords, analysing competitor websites, optimising links, code and HTML tags, and assessing performance.
 While some of this information can be readily obtained with well-formed prompts, it is crucial for SEO professionals to go beyond surface-level data and verify the accuracy and relevance of the insights.
 Building trust in a business requires thorough analysis and a commitment to providing accurate and reliable information.

-Searcher behavior has also undergone significant changes in the era of generative AI search.
-Queries can be categorized into three distinct flavors: simple, complex, and generative.
+Searcher behaviour has also undergone significant changes in the era of generative AI search.
+Queries can be categorised into three distinct flavours: simple, complex and generative.